17 Quilting Tutorials: Quilting for Beginners and Top Tips for How to Quilt

 7 Must-Know Quilting Techniques and Styles

 From traditional to modern quilting techniques, learn everything you need to know about the different quilt styles and quilt types.

 We are adding the pattern to your Quilt Basket.

 The pattern was added to your Quilt Basket.

 If you are new to quilting or want a refresher on what sorts of quilting are available to you, then 7 Must-Know Quilting Styles and Techniques is just the resource you need.

 When I first started quilting, I wasn't sure what the phrases I was hearing and reading about meant.
-This concerned quilting styles, quilting techniques, and quilting types.
+This concerned quilting styles, different quilting techniques, and quilting types.